-If the state's rights would be diminished because of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.
+If the state's rights would be diminished as a result of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.

 SEC.
-6.26 SOLICITATION ADVERTISING
+6.27 SOLICITATION ADVERTISING

 Public notice has been provided in accordance with 2 AAC 12.220.